-Today, PCK consists of 700 students, 28 Classroom teachers, 12 Specials teachers, 6 Resource teachers, and various support staff in the classrooms, the Learning Lab and the Front Office.
+Today, PCK consists of 702 students, 28 classroom teachers, 12 specials teachers, 6 resource teachers, and various support staff in the classrooms, the Learning Lab, and the front office.
 PCK also has a School Director, Vice Director, Preschool Director, and a 10-member Board of Directors (PCK Board).
-What started as a grass-roots effort to establish a first-rate school based on a strong curriculum with strong parental involvement has flourished.
+What started as a grass-roots effort to establish a first-rate school based on a rich curriculum with strong parental involvement has flourished.
 PCK students consistently score among the highest in Douglas County and the state of Colorado on standardized assessments.

 The combined talents and dedication to a true partnership between teachers, students, and parents have resulted in significant success.
 Today PCK remains committed to maintaining a strong educational environment that develops the skills, talents, and abilities of all its students.